by Texas Homesteader ~

 Now that my carrier is complete I stood back to take a look.
 Yes, I like it.
 Oh yes, it will work great.
 But…

 When I’m holding the carrier by the handles, it gaps open in the middle.
 It doesn’t affect the effectiveness of the carrier, but remember my intent was to make it look more purse-like.
-I need the handles to stay closer together at the bottom to close that gap.
-What if…
+I need the handles to stay closer together to close that gap.

-Now to close my carrier I simply stretch the elastic across to the button on the other side and loop it over.
+Now to close my carrier I simply stretch the elastic across the carrier to the button on the other side and loop it over the other button.
 NICE!

 When it’s empty I’ll wash the dish, place it back in my carrier and put it all in the back seat of our car.
 It’ll be ready & waiting even if we make an unscheduled stop at a restaurant.

 Now you more experienced seamstresses out there can probably do a more polished job I’m sure.
-But for me it’s perfect!
+But for me this repurposed denim dish carrier is perfect!